 The bike is priced affordably and you get a no frill bike that performs as expected for a recumbent bike.
 It is made from good materials and can be used for years making a good affordable option to get fit at home.

-When I checked prices I found that Amazon had a good deal as well as free shipping and qualified prime.
+When I checked prices I found that Amazon offered free shipping and it qualified for prime.

 The Exerpeutic 900XL is a good solid recumbent bike that is great for those who want low to moderate levels of low impact cardio exercise in their home.